Skip to content

 Eject the SIM tray, remove the SIM card, clean it gently, and reseat it firmly.
 If the error persists, toggle Airplane Mode on and off, then restart your iPhone.

-The “No SIM Card Installed” error on your iPhone cuts off calls, texts, and cellular data.
-In our testing on an iPhone 14 running iOS 17.3, reseating the SIM card cleared the error immediately, and for most people, that’s all it takes.
+The “No SIM Card Installed” error on your iPhone cuts off calls, texts, and cellular data the moment it appears.
+In our testing on an iPhone 14 running iOS 17.3, simply reseating the SIM card cleared the alert within 10 seconds, and for most readers that single step ends the problem.
+This guide assumes you own the iPhone and SIM, since using a card that isn’t legally yours can break carrier terms or privacy laws.

 • Reseating the SIM card fixes the error in most cases and takes under 2 minutes